synnaxlabs/synnax/docs/tech/rfc/0003-220604-segment-distribution.md

 1. Data Rate - The number of samples per second of data (Hz).
 This data rate is fixed, and cannot be changed without deleting and recreating a channel.
-All data written to the channel will have the same data rate.
+All data written to the channel have the same data rate.
 2. Name - A human-readable name for the channel.
 This name is not used for internal purposes.
 3. Data Type - An alias for a channel's _density_ i.e. the number of bytes used